ccthecode/hugo-future-imperfect-master-forestry/content/blog/creating-a-new-theme.md

 featuredpath = "date"
 linktitle = ""
 tags = ["tutorial"]
-title = "Creating a New Theme for Fiverr Dylannum" type = "post"
+title = "Creating a New Theme for Benjamin L" type = "post"

 +++